 A. Short term parkers – meaning visitors to downtown using parking for less than four hours.

 Q. Why is it focused on short-term parking?

 A. The SR-99 Deep Bore Tunnel Project and Elliott Bay Seawall Replacement Project require use of the on-street spaces under the Viaduct for traffic routing and construction staging purposes.
-By the time the Alaskan Way Viaduct is removed in 2016, over 600 on-street spaces under the Viaduct will have also been removed.
+By the time the Alaskan Way Viaduct is removed, over 600 on-street spaces under the Viaduct will have also been removed.
 These are short-term spaces for customers and visitors. e-Park uses existing parking garages to help those coming downtown to shop, eat, see the dentist and make other short visits by guiding them to alternate short-term spaces available in off-street parking garages.

 Q. What has the City invested in e-Park?

 A. The downtown retail program, which started in September 2010, cost about $2.5 million and was primarily funded by City bonds.
 The 2013-2014 expansion underway now costs about $1.5 million.
 Partner garages are responsible for making technology upgrades as needed to integrate into the city electronic guidance parking system.
 Pioneer Square and Central Waterfront garages were added in partnership with the Washington State Department of Transportation (WSDOT).